loicm/contributing/CONTRIBUTING.md

 # Reset your work so it's uncommited and staged
 git reset --soft develop

-# You can now commit your work in one commit with beautiful commit message (see below)
+# You can now commit your work in one commit with a beautiful commit message (see below)
-- git ci -m "ref #123: super feature from 123"
+git ci -m "ref #123: Add explanation of the git workflow"

 # Push your branch to remote so other developers can see it
-- git push origin loicm-123-explain_gitworkflow
+git push origin loicm-123-explain_gitworkflow
 ```

-Now ask for a review via a PR (whatever tool you use: github, gitlab, bitbucket…)
+Then ask for a review via a PR (whatever tool you use: github, gitlab, bitbucket…)

 When review is OK, it's time to merge your work on `develop` branch.